U.S. will not send Ukraine rocket systems that can reach Russia, says Biden | Law-Order

 U.S. will not send Ukraine rocket systems that can reach Russia, says Biden

+The United States will not send Ukraine rocket systems that can reach into Russia, President Joe Biden said on Monday, as Ukraine pushes for longer-range weapons system to help in its fight.

-The United States will not send Ukraine rocket systems that can reach into Russia, President Joe Biden said on Monday.
+The United States will not send Ukraine rocket systems that can reach into Russia, President Joe Biden said on Monday, as Ukraine pushes for longer-range weapons system to help in its fight.
+Ukrainian officials have been asking allies for longer-range systems including the Multiple Launch Rocket System, or MLRS, that can fire a barrage of rockets hundreds of miles away.

-The comments followed reports that the Biden administration was preparing to send advanced long-range rocket systems to Kyiv.
+"We're not going to send to Ukraine rocket systems that strike into Russia," Biden told reporters after arriving back at the White House after a weekend in Delaware.
+Biden did not rule out providing any specific weapons system, but instead appeared to be placing conditions on how they could be used.
+Biden and his team are working on a new package of military equipment and it is expected to be announced in coming days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)